-Liverpool boss Klopp charged by FA after Spurs game
+Liverpool boss Klopp charged over referee comments

-Jurgen Klopp: Liverpool manager charged by FA after win against Tottenham
+Jurgen Klopp: Liverpool boss charged by FA over comments about referee Paul Tierney

 Last updated on .From the section Liverpool